jdevfullstack-tutorials/what-is-github/README.md

 `GitHub Gist` - another feature of
 GitHub.
 It is considered a lightweight repo but still has all the features for Git.
-It can be used as mini-blogging site, for others can actually comment on your project or idea.
+It can be used as a mini-blogging site, for others can actually comment on your project or idea.
 It can be used to share code snippets, just